alison-li/better-git-history/README.md

 project's JIRA instance.
 You can try signing up for a JIRA account with an open-source project that uses it.

 2. Run `mvn install` to install the dependencies.
-3. Play around with the `Driver` class.
+3. View the `Driver` class for some examples of how the methods are called.
-   1. Create a directory called `temp` in the same root folder that the `Driver` class is in.
+   1. Create a directory called `temp` in `src/main/java/bettergithistory/`.
 This directory will hold all of the generated files from retrieving all versions of a file in the file's own commit history.
+   2. You can also create a directory called `json` in `src/main/java/bettergithistory/`.
+This directory will hold the generated JSON files from retrieving GitHub/Jira information.